 Directly behind it, under that conctrete structure, is a replica of the Liberty Bell.
 Apparently all 50 states have one.
 They were made by the same bellmaker that made the original Liberty Bell that's in Philadelphia.
 The U.S. government gave one to each state in honor of the bicentennial and they were all rung simultaneously during a nationwide celebration.
 Do you know where the one in your state is displayed?
 There's also a time capsule displayed next to the bell.
 It was sealed during the bicentannial celebration and is scheduled to be opened in 2075.

 This was taken on the Capitol Mall which is directly behind the capitol building - to the West.
 It was nice and deserted when we were there, but during the week it is impossible to find a place to park along there.
 The buildings house various government departments like the AR Department of Education.
 There's also a very nice library along here.
 (I only know that because I was sent there to get some legal information when I was clerking at Chisenhall, Nestrud & Julian).
 Most of the buildings do not have signs identifying what's in them - at least as far as I could see.
-Along the center of the Capitol Mall is a wide grassy lawn.
-It's on a slight slope and Brandon wanted to run all the way to the other end.
-I told him he could go to the first sidewalk.

 Here's where he stopped to turn around at the first sidewalk ... and I've zoomed the camera a bit to make him a little bigger!